 Shoreline Ridge features two-, three-, and four-bedroom apartments.
 Shoreline apartments offer full-size kitchens, private bedrooms, and spacious common areas.
 Shoreline is close to our dining center, student solar plaza, outdoor basketball and volleyball courts, and plenty of hiking trails out the backdoor.More Details

-Benchmark Plaza features two-, three-, and four-bedroom apartments for upperclass residents.
+Benchmark Plaza features two-, three-, and four-bedroom apartments for first-year residents.
 Benchmark apartments offer full-size kitchens, private bedrooms, and spacious common areas.
 Benchmark is close to our shuttle stop and the Peterson Heritage Center, including the dining room, and plenty of hiking trails making it a great place to live, study, and play.More Details

 Marriott Honors Community

-The Donna Garff Marriott Honors Residential Scholars Community (MHC) features apartment living for 309 Honors students.
+The Donna Garff Marriott Honors Residential Scholars Community (MHC) features apartment living for 309 upper-division undergraduate Honors students.
 The MHC apartments offer full-size kitchens, spacious common areas, and great views of campus and the Wasatch Mountains.
 The MHC is unique because it also includes classroom spaces, an Honors Market/Convenience Store, and a centralized front desk and mail room making it a great place to learn, socialize, and relax.
 This building opened in 2012.
 Residents are not required to select a meal plan, however many students select one for convenience.More Details

-First Year, Upper Class
+First Year, Upper Division

 Officers Circle (OC) is a unique community comprised of 10 individual houses, most with a different academic or themed focus.
 There are 12 residents in each house, with the Kennecott House housing 13 residents.
 All houses are mixed gender and feature large study/lounge spaces, front porches, and kitchens.
 The OC houses are close to the Peterson Heritage Center, including the dining room, shuttle stop, and Eccles Legacy Bridge making access to all of campus easy and convenient.
 A meal plan is required in this living area, the lower level meal plan is available to residents.More Details

-Sage Point features suite-style single, double and deluxe rooms for approximately 850 first-year students.
+Sage Point features suite-style single, double, and triple rooms for approximately 850 first-year students.
 Sage Point is also home to many of our Living Learning and Theme Communities, making it a great place to pursue your interests and make friends.
 Sage Point is features a 24-hour exercise facility for residents, plenty of outdoor green space, and excellent views of the Wasatch Mountain front.
 A meal plan is required in this living area.More Details

 Chapel Glen features suite-style rooms for first-year students.
 Chapel Glen floors are co-ed and offer several common area spaces for studying, socializing, and meeting new friends.
 Chapel Glen is close to the medical and health areas of campus and features several nearby outdoor spaces perfect for soaking up some sun, relaxing, and includes slacklining poles.
 There is a fitness area in Chapel Glen 803 for use by all residents.
 It is accessible 24-hours a day.
 A meal plan is required in this living area.More Details